tristanGIANDO/ABC_manager/README.md

 # ABC_manager
-This tool allows to export in .abc, or import and merge characters, cameras or selections animations.
+This tool allows to export in .abc characters, cameras or selections animations, or import and merge them with their lookdev version